 The user will present their finger and have a Touch ID match.

 That will result in the challenge being signed and you can send it back to the server.

 And the server can then use the public key it previously stored to validate the signature.

 Just a few more details on this topic.

-the private key is not extractible in any form, even protected, and the applications are RawSign and RawVerify.
+The supported keys are Elliptic Curve P256, the private key is not extractible in any form, even protected, and the applications are RawSign and RawVerify.

 So in summary, I have given an overview of the Keychain, and some situations where you might want to use it.

 And told you about some new advanced features you can build on top the new things we added to those APIs iOS 9.